adloky/smalls/benoni-b-ss.md

 **12...O-O 13.O-O Nbd7!?**

-I?m giving this line just to show that we can sacrifice the b7-pawn if necessary.
+I'm giving this line just to show that we can sacrifice the b7-pawn if necessary.

 **14.Qxb7 Rfb8 15.Qc6 Ne8**